SeaWorld San Antonio: Beluga whales

 SeaWorld San Antonio has one of the most prolific beluga breeding programs in any zoological facility in the United States.
 Half of the belugas currently at the facility were born at the park and several belugas at other US facilities were originally born here.

 This park has also been selected the permanent home of a rescued Cook Inlet beluga named Tyonek who was deemed unreleasable due to his young age and lack of survival skills.
 They were chosen due to their diverse beluga population of experienced mothers and younger belugas close to his age, but surprisingly he ended up bonding with Betty, one of the park's Pacific white-sided dolphins.

-As of 2022, SeaWorld San Antonio has 10 belugas.
+As of 2024, SeaWorld San Antonio has 10 belugas.

 Dolphins

-SeaWorld has 18 bottlenose dolphins that live in 2 different areas of the park.
-Discovery Point is where most of the park's female dolphins live, where they do interaction programs and are also on display via above water and underwater viewing areas.
-Zoological Support is a backstage area where all of the park's male dolphins live and where other animals could go for breeding purposes, specialized veterinary care, etc. While most dolphins were born within the SeaWorld parks except Notchfin, 4 of these dolphins are also rescued dolphins that were deemed nonreleasable by the National Marine Fisheries Service.
+SeaWorld has 16 bottlenose dolphins that live in two different areas of the park.
+Discovery Point is where most of the park's dolphins live (11 of them), where they do interaction programs and are also on display via above water and underwater viewing areas.
+Zoological Support is a backstage area where five other dolphins live and where other animals could go for breeding purposes, specialized veterinary care, etc. Zoological Support is also the main rescue hub of the park and currently houses three rescued bottlenose dolphins.
+While most dolphins were born within the SeaWorld parks except Notchfin, 3 of these dolphins are also rescued dolphins that were deemed nonreleasable by the National Marine Fisheries Service.

-They also have 6 Pacific white-sided dolphins that live at Beluga Stadium.
-SeaWorld San Antonio is one of three zoological facilities in the United States that cares for Pacific white-sided dolphins.
+The park also has seven Pacific white-sided dolphins that live at Beluga Stadium.
+SeaWorld San Antonio is one of two zoological facilities in the United States that cares for Pacific white-sided dolphins.